Module 3: Object References, Linked Lists and Classes

 5. Guided Project

-Complete the Module 3 Guided Project to practice implementing and manipulating linked lists with object references.
+Complete the Module 3 Guided Project to practice implementing and working with linked lists and classes.

 Project Focus: